Kudai: 2008–2010: Nadha, separation

-2016-present: Reunion
+2016-2023: Reunion

-In November 2016, the band announced their comeback with the original line-up, as former member Nicole Natalino confirmed the reunion with their bandmates.
-They also confirmed the release of a new song recorded recently.
+In November 2016, the band announced their comeback with the original line-up, as former member Nicole Natalino confirmed the reunion with their bandmates after a decade of leaving the band.
+They released the song "Aquí Estaré" during the spring of 2017 as their comeback anthem, and their 4th album "Laberinto" was released during the first half of 2019, being their first studio album after more than a decade of releasing their last album, portraying Natalino's vocals again.